MicrosoftDocs/power-platform/power-platform/admin/admin-manage-apps.md

 > The ability to distinguish SharePoint custom form makers from general Environment Makers requires Dataverse in the environment where the privilege is to be changed.
 >
 > A user with only the SharePoint custom form maker role in an environment will not see the environment in the environment list in https://make.powerapps.com or https://flow.microsoft.com.

 ### Steps

-1. Have an admin, [designate an environment for SharePoint custom forms](https://docs.microsoft.com/power-platform/admin/powerapps-powershell#designate-sharepoint-custom-form-environment) that is different from default environment.
+1. Have an admin, [designate an environment for SharePoint custom forms](powerapps-powershell.md#designate-sharepoint-custom-form-environment) that is different from the default environment.

 2. Have an admin, install the [SharePoint custom form maker solution from AppSource](https://appsource.microsoft.com/product/dynamics-365/mscrm.sharepointcustomformmaker) to your environment designated for SharePoint custom forms.

-3. In Power Platform admin center, select the environment you designated for SharePoint custom forms in step one and assign the “SharePoint custom form maker” security role to users expected to create SharePoint custom forms.
-See [Assign security roles to users in an environment that has a Dataverse database](https://docs.microsoft.com/power-platform/admin/database-security#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database).
+3. In the Power Platform admin center, select the environment you designated for SharePoint custom forms in step one and assign the “SharePoint custom form maker” security role to users expected to create SharePoint custom forms.
+See [Assign security roles to users in an environment that has a Dataverse database](database-security.md#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database).

 #### Frequently asked questions